alan-turing-institute/empiarreader/joss/paper.md

 empiarreader search --entry 10934  --select "*" --dir "data" --verbose
 ```

-Once you have found one or more files which you want to download from a directory in the EMPIAR archive you can create a list of URIs using the `--save_search` argument:
+Once you have found one or more files which you want to download from a directory in the EMPIAR archive you can create a list of URLs using the `--save_search` argument:
 ```bash
 empiarreader search --entry 10934  --dir \
 "data/CL44-1_20201106_111915/Images-Disc1/GridSquare_6089277/Data" \